On This Page

 | Sep–Oct | 720 units | 700 units | −20 (surplus) | Credit carried forward |

-| Nov-Dec | 580 units | 650 units | 70 units | Free slab (0-100) |
+| Nov–Dec | 580 units | 650 units | 70 units | Tier 1, fully inside 200 free units |

 In this example, the consumer pays zero or minimal electricity bills throughout the year.
 The surplus generated in high-production months offsets the deficit in high-consumption months (summer) and low-production months (northeast monsoon).